 Those who are interested in breaking the law are getting smarter everyday.
 So, to stay ahead of them, you’ll have to think like they do.
 Use these tips to keep yourself, your family and your home safe during the holidays and throughout the year.

-If you have any suggestions that might help others, please leave a comment below and we’ll add it to the list.
+If you have any additional tips for keeping Your Home Safe, please leave a comment below and we’ll add it to the list.